 When a critical incident occurs, you might have multiple teams scrambling to find the root cause.
 Is the issue coming from infrastructure, your code, a cloud provider, or something else?
 Identifying and fixing an issue often involves collaboration across teams, and if your teams are siloed, you’ll have slower MMTD and MTTR.
 Ideally, your APM solution should include features that allow your teams to better collaborate.

-For example, errors inbox in New Relic One allows you to communicate between teams directly in your APM solution.
+For example, errors inbox in New Relic allows you to communicate between teams directly in your APM solution.
 You can use Slack and Errors Inbox to quickly share and discuss important context on issues as they arise.

 The next image shows errors grouped together in errors inbox.